 Loose or sagging skin is a common result after pregnancy or major weight loss.
 Some ‘experts’ even claim that you can “pull the skin to the muscle” through exercise – so is this really possible?
-We asked Michele Olson, Ph.D., principle researcher at the Auburn University Montgomery Kinesiology Laboratory, to give us the scientific scoop on whether or not you really can tighten up your body’s largest organ with a workout regimen.
+We asked Michele Olson, Ph.D., principal researcher at the Auburn University Montgomery Kinesiology Laboratory, to give us the scientific scoop on whether or not you really can tighten up your body’s largest organ with a workout regimen.

 What Causes Loose Skin?